cado-security/product-help/docs/cado/deploy/cross/cross-account-creation-auto.md

 ---
-title: Automatically deploy a cross-account role with StackSets
+title: Automatically deploy a cross-account role with StackSets in AWS
 hide_title: true
 sidebar_position: 3
 ---